 On land, families can lace up their boots to explore 25 miles of marked trails on foot or mountain bike.
 While on the trails, you can stop and feed the resident deer or see the resort’s elk herd.
 During the winter, hit the trails for excellent cross-country skiing, snow shoeing or tubing.

-L’Auberge du Vieux Moulin offers a range of accommodation styles ranging from Amerindian Tipis and luxury suites to cottages.
+L’Auberge du Vieux Moulin offers a range of exceptional accommodation styles for outdoors Quebec fun.
+They range from Amerindian Tipis and luxury suites to cottages.
 Recreation activities are included in your stay (except for the tipis).
 Therefore, families can play to their heart’s content.
 In addition to outdoor recreation, the resort offers a heated indoor pool, outside spas, dry sauna and steam bath.

 The highlight of a stay here is the on-site Gastronomic Restaurant.
 Resort owner and head chef, Yves Marcoux, spent 16 years as a Quebec Restaurant and Hotel Tourism Training Institute professor.
 He brings his skill and expertise into the kitchen to deliver meals you will never forget.
 Using the freshest local ingredients, guests can enjoy breakfast and dinner with your stay.